 - On and off-ice training permitted based on facilities access with a maximum of 30 participants (coaches and athletes) indoors and outdoors.
-Teams need to be separated while on the sidelines, and players cannot exceed gathering limits during games, practices, or training. - League competition permitted (mini-leagues) within facilities participant guidelines maximum of 50 participants including athletes, coaches, on-ice, and minor officials - Evaluations and tryouts permitted within participant guidelines and maximum 30 participants indoors including athletes, coaches, and evaluators. - Evaluations can include small area scrimmages 3 v 3 or 4 v 4 but no contact and physical distancing of 2 meters must be adhered to - Contact is allowed provided there is a 14-day no-contact break for participants between evaluations and the start of a mini-league. - Must also follow participant guidelines which is no more than 50 participants and max 30 people on ice surface. - Mini leagues must be comprised of individuals within the same neighborhood, community or local geographical region (e.g. within a rural municipality, town, quadrant of a city or nearest community). - Individuals are limited to participating in 1 mini-league to allow teams to return to a safe level of play, and help mitigate the risk of widespread transmission by limiting the number of participants that come in close contact with each other. - •Parents and other spectators must not total more than the maximum gathering limits per the public health order per team at each game/activity, and must ensure physical distancing between non-household members. - No travel - Teams in different mini-leagues cannot play each other
+Teams need to be separated while on the sidelines, and players cannot exceed gathering limits during games, practices, or training. - League competition permitted (mini-leagues) within facilities participant guidelines maximum of 50 participants including athletes, coaches, on-ice, and minor officials - Evaluations and tryouts permitted within participant guidelines and maximum 30 participants indoors including athletes, coaches, and evaluators. - Evaluations can include small area scrimmages 3 v 3 or 4 v 4 but no contact and physical distancing of 2 meters must be adhered to - Contact is allowed provided there is a 14-day no-contact break for participants between evaluations and the start of a mini-league. - Must also follow participant guidelines which is no more than 50 participants and max 30 people on ice surface (excluding benches/players boxes). - Mini leagues must be comprised of individuals within the same neighborhood, community, or local geographical region (e.g. within a rural municipality, town, quadrant of a city or nearest community). - Individuals are limited to participating in 1 mini-league to allow teams to return to a safe level of play and help mitigate the risk of widespread transmission by limiting the number of participants that come in close contact with each other. - Individuals who are players in 1 mini-league are able to coach in a different minileague (from the one they play in) provided they are adhering to appropriate PPE and physical distancing rules while coaching. - Individuals who are players in 1 mini-league are able to officiate in a different minileague (from the one they are playing in) provided they are adhering to appropriate PPE and physical distancing rules while officiating. - Coaches, officials, and volunteers can be excluded from the 50-person maximum in a mini-league, but they must at all times maintain physical distance, use PPE, and avoid contact with players and equipment

+- •Parents and other spectators must not total more than the maximum gathering limits per the public health order per team at each game/activity and must ensure physical distancing between non-household members. - No travel - · Teams in different mini-leagues cannot play each other